xypwn/linux-typeracer-bot/README.md

 [![Video](https://i.imgur.com/icj1mHj.png)](https://i.imgur.com/viohEQ2.mp4)
 ## General Notes
 * Works with firefox only but adding support for other browsers should be rather easy
-* Tested on linux but might work on mac as well
+* Works on Linux and BSD
 * You will need [xdotool](https://github.com/jordansissel/xdotool) for this program to work
   * It should be available in you distro's repos under the name `xdotool`
 ## Basic Usage